Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

-\begin{remark} The marginals $X_{\ell}$ of the random vector $\mathbf{X}$ are also covered by Theorems~\ref{TheExtended} and~\ref{CoExtended2}.
-The random vector $\mathbf{X}$ is closely related to Poisson--Dirichlet distributions $\text{PD}(\alpha,\theta)$, \cite{James2013,James2015,PY1997} and the joint limit law of node degrees in preferential attachment trees or generalized plane-oriented recursive trees~\cite{Mor2005}; see also the subsequent example. \end{remark}
+\begin{remark} The marginals $X_{\ell}$ of the random vector $\mathbf{X}$ are also covered by Theorem~\ref{TheExtended}.
+The random vector $\mathbf{X}$ is closely related to Poisson--Dirichlet distributions $\text{PD}(\alpha,\beta)$, \cite{James2013,James2015,PY1997} and the joint limit law of node degrees in preferential attachment trees or generalized plane-oriented recursive trees~\cite{Mor2005}; see also the subsequent example. \end{remark}